aica-technology/api/docs/docs/reference/custom-components/05-aica-package-toml.md

 :::note
 Those libraries and packages will not be available at runtime, only while building.
 If you need them for building _and_ running, add them to the `[build.packages.XYZ.dependencies]` section below instead.
+Libraries that are only required at runtime, and not at build time, can be declared with `[build.run-dependencies]` instead.
 :::

 :::note